ronco/ember-cli-meta-tags/README.md

 ### Upgrading to 5.x

-Version 5.0 of this addon depends on [ember-cli-head](https://github.com/ronco/ember-cli-head) 0.4.0, which adds the requirement that the `{{head-layout}}` is added once in an application-wide template (usually `app/templates/application.hbs`).
+Version 5.0 of this addon depends on [ember-cli-head](https://github.com/ronco/ember-cli-head) 0.4.0, which adds the requirement that the `<HeadLayout />` is added once in an application-wide template (usually `app/templates/application.hbs`).
 For more info, see the [ember-cli-head 0.4 upgrade note](https://github.com/ronco/ember-cli-head#upgrade-to-04x).

 ### Using with Ember FastBoot